towech-financeApp/WebApi/README.md

 To run this worker on a docker container, first it needs to be built:

 For development
-> docker build towechFinance-UserWorker . --target dev
+> docker build towechFinance-WebApi . --target dev

 For production
-> docker build towechFinance-UserWorker . --target prod
+> docker build towechFinance-WebApi . --target prod

 ### Heroku
 The repository also has the capabilty to be deployed with heroku.
 Don't forget to add